ejm714/scipy_proceedings/papers/emily_dorne/main.md

 CyFi has its origins in the [Tick Tick Bloom: Harmful Algal Detection Challenge](https://www.drivendata.org/competitions/143/tick-tick-bloom/), which ran from December 2022 to February 2023.
 This machine learning competition sought to harness the power of community-driven innovation and was created by DrivenData on behalf of NASA and in collaboration with NOAA, the U.S. Environmental Protection Agency, the U.S. Geological Survey, the U.S. Department of Defense Defense Innovation Unit, Berkeley AI Research, and Microsoft AI for Earth.

 The goal in that challenge was to detect and classify the severity of cyanobacteria blooms in small, inland water bodies using publicly available [satellite](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#satellite-imagery), [climate](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#climate-data), and [elevation](https://www.drivendata.org/competitions/143/tick-tick-bloom/page/650/#elevation-data) data.
-The ground measurement labels were manually collected ground samples that were analyzed for cyanobacteria density.
+The ground measurement labels against which predictions were evaluated were manually collected ground samples that had been analyzed for cyanobacteria density.
 Labels were sourced from 14 data providers across the U.S., shown in @fig:ttb_datasets.
+The full dataset containing 23,570 in-situ cyanobacteria measurements is publicly available through the [SeaBASS data archive](https://seabass.gsfc.nasa.gov/archive/NASA_HEADQUARTERS/SGupta/CAML/CAML_2013_2021).

 :::{figure} ttb_datasets.png
 :label: fig:ttb_datasets
 Labeled samples used in the Tick Tick Bloom competition colored by dataset provider.
 :::

-The full dataset containing 23,570 in-situ cyanobacteria measurements is publicly available through the [SeaBASS data archive](https://seabass.gsfc.nasa.gov/archive/NASA_HEADQUARTERS/SGupta/CAML/CAML_2013_2021).

 Participants predicted a severity category for a given sampling point as shown in @tbl:severity_categories.
-These ranges were based on EPA guidelines
+These ranges were based on EPA guidelines.

 - [ ] TODO: add link to EPA guidelines